eProsima/SOSS-docs/docs/yaml_config.rst

 This section allows enumerating the bridges between the systems that *SOSS* must manage.
 To achieve bidirectional communication, both ways must be specified.

-:code:`routes` definition keywords are specific depending on wether the route is defining a *publisher/subscriber* path (:code:`from`-:code:`to`) or a *service/client* communication path (:code:`server`-:code:`client`).
+:code:`routes` definition keywords are specific depending on whether the route is defining a *publisher/subscriber* path (:code:`from`-:code:`to`) or a *service/client* communication path (:code:`server`-:code:`client`).
 For example: